CopernicaMarketingSoftware/AMQP-CPP/README.md

 WORK IN PROGRESS
 ================

 Almost all AMQP features have been implemented.
-We only need to add recover support and support for returned messages.
+We only need to add support for returned messages.
 We also need to add more safety checks so that strange data from RabbitMQ does not break the library (although in reality RabbitMQ only sends valid data).

 It would also be nice to have sample implementations for the ConnectionHandler class that can be directly plugged into libev, libevent and libuv event loops.